TUW-GEO/rt1/doc/theory.rst

    :figwidth: 100%

    Illustration of the chosen geometry within the RT1-module (adapted from [QuWa16]_)

+TBD: we need to be very clear about the angle definitions.
+Commanly, the incidence angle in microwave remote sensing is denoted as THETAI and is defined as the deviation from the local normal.
+This is different to what is shown in the figure.
+For me the incidence angle would be THETA0 in the figure.
+Thus, what is the angle we use as input to the model?
+I guess it is THETA0, right??

 As shown in :numref:`problem_geometry`, the considered problem geometry is defined as a rough surface covered by a homogeneous layer of a scattering and absorbing medium.